buu342/N64-UNFLoader/README.md

 </details>

 ### Using the Debug Library
+The debug library is a basic practical implementation of the USB library.
 Simply include the `debug.c` and `debug.h` in your project.
 You must call `debug_initialize()` once before doing anything else.
 If you are using this library, there is no need to worry about anything regarding the USB library as this one takes care of everything for you (initialization, includes, etc...).
 You can edit `debug.h` to enable/disable debug mode (which makes your ROM smaller if disabled), as well as configure other aspects of the library.
 The library features some basic debug functions and two threads: one that handles all USB calls, and another that catches `OS_EVENT_FAULT` events and dumps registers through USB.
 The library runs in its own thread, it blocks the thread that called a debug function until it is finished reading/writing to the USB.
 <details><summary>Included functions list</summary>
 <p>